The Late, Lamented PitMad on Twitter

 - #WF – Women’s Fiction

-So, per the Pitmad site, you must use an age category.
-And here they are:
+So, per the Pitmad site, you had to use an age category.
+And here they were:

 - #A – Adult